chayleaf/nixos-router/README.md

 settings to use nftables.
 Firewall is still set to use iptables, but if you set `networking.nftables.enable` to `true`, it should use nftables.

+## Roadmap

+I think the next logical step for this project is adding nftables options for common scenarios like NAT, so this is what I want to do next.
+Right now you're expected to create the nftables rules from scratch, but something like `networking.nat` (but with more customizability) could be nice.
+Another potential way to improve this is adding the missing virtual device types (currently only bridges and veth pairs are supported; `networking` has bridge, bond, MacVLAN, 6-to-4, VLAN, Open vSwitch device support).

 ## See also

 - [notnft](https://github.com/chayleaf/notnft) - a Nix DSL for writing